Panchalparth471/Assignment/README.md

 # Setting Up the Backend

+## Note:- You must have the required nodeJS environment for it

 For setting up the backend first of all install all required dependencies like jsonwebtoken, nodemon, bcrypt, express, mongoose.

 Configure your .env file <br>